How much is my house really worth?

 Online_home_value_toolsMany soon-to-be sellers are curious about their home’s value and search for a quick estimate from online home value estimator resources such as Zillow, Redfin, Trulia, or even those available from banks.
 While this may satisfy the urge for a quick peek, utilizing these online estimators can lead to many frustrations and disappointments.

 Additionally, it is far too common for the data pulled by these online tools to be outdated, inaccurate, or even just downright false.
-Many prospective home buyers have searched and found homes that fit their criteria and price, only to find out the home sold weeks or months prior.
+Many prospective home buyers have searched for homes that fit their criteria and price, only to discover that the home has sold weeks or months prior.
 For sellers, utilizing these inaccurate estimates in your pricing strategy can lead to a longer sales cycle, price changes, and a very frustrating selling experience overall.

 The next question you might ask is why these tools are still around if they are so bad, right?

 While it may appear that these online tools are providing a service to home buyers and sellers, their true purpose is to provide leads to real estate agents, banks, mortgage companies and other vendors in the home real estate market.
-Most of the online tools require personal information to receive your home estimate.
+Most online tools require personal information to provide a home estimate.
 Your personal information is then provided to vendors who pay for this service.

 True Home Values: Part Science, Part Art